TopN pairs well with the Donut Chart as a Chart Type.

 If only one line of data is returned, that line will be displayed in large type.
 If exactly two rows of data are returned, the first one will be displayed in large type and the second one smaller below that, with the percentage difference between the two numbers.
 This allows you to have a “Active Users this Month” type of display, with a comparison to the previous month.

-It will display the query result as a vertical bar chart, one bar per line of data.
+It displays the query result as a vertical bar chart, one bar per line of data.
 This works for both time series data and other types, such as breakdowns.

-This chart will display the query result as a line chart, one bar per line of data.
+This chart shows the query result as a line chart, one bar per line of data.
 This works best for time-series data.
 Displaying other data doesn’t make a lot of sense in this chart type.

 A pie/donut type chart that will sort the rows of data by number and visually show their percentage of the whole.

 In combination with the filter editor, this chart displays when a user ends a process within your app - breaking it down into visual steps that show exactly how many users stayed in a process.